Carrier Bag Levy

 Retailers must, when applicable:

-- charge customers at least 5p for each new single use carrier bag
+- charge customers the 5p levy for each new carrier bag dispensed for a retail price of less than 20p

 - pay the net proceeds of the levy to the Department of the Environment